FIWARE/tutorials.IoT-Agent/README.md

 It is common good practice to use URNs following the NGSI-LD [draft recommendation](https://docbox.etsi.org/ISG/CIM/Open/ISG_CIM_NGSI-LD_API_Draft_for_public_review.pdf) when creating entities.
 Furthermore it is easier to understand meaningful names when defining data attributes.
 These mappings can be defined by provisioning a device individually.

-Three types of meaasurement attributes can be provisioned:
+Three types of measurement attributes can be provisioned:

 * `attributes` are active readings from the device
 * `lazy` attributes are only sent on request -  The IoT Agent will inform the device to return the measurement